juulsA/exportJson/README.md

 ## Custom properties
 Any custom properties assigned to a component are added to the `extra_fields`.

-## Layer Mapping
+## Default Layer Mapping
-Only the following layers are considered for file creation:
+If no JSON file for output configuration is used, only the following layers are considered for file creation:

 | ibom | allegro |
 | ------| ------ |